lloydkevin/kevinlloyd.net/content/blog/2022-01-25-entity-framework-datetime-now-timezone.md

 ## The Reason

 After banging your head against the wall for a few hours you stumble onto this blog post.
-You also remember having all sorts of timezone issues where you just pushed this applicaiton to Azure.
+You also remember having all sorts of timezone issues where you just pushed this application to Azure.
 So you check that the timezone on the Azure App Service is configured to run in the Central time zone.
-It is set correctly; the`WEBSITE_TIME_ZONE` setting is set to `US Central Standard Time`.
+It is set correctly; the `WEBSITE_TIME_ZONE` setting is set to `US Central Standard Time`.

-Then you remember that there is no way to set the timezone on the Azure SQL Instance and all becomes clear. `GETDATE()` will utlize the timezone associated with the SQL Sever location.
+Then you remember that there is no way to set the timezone on the Azure SQL Instance and all becomes clear. `GETDATE()` will utilize the timezone associated with the SQL Server location.
 Since there's no way to set this in Azure SQL, it's not using your expired time of 10:00 AM.
 Instead, all the expiration dates are using 4:00 PM (6 hours later).

 What's happening is the SQL Server Database Provider is being very *smart*.
-It sees a time of `DateTime.Now` and it's *smart enough* to know the equivalent SQL verion is `GETDATE()`.
-Since `DateTime.Now` is evaluated on the Application Sever (Central Time) and `GETDATE` on the SQL Server (UTC); all sorts of havoc will be in store.
+It sees a time of `DateTime.Now` and it's *smart enough* to know the equivalent SQL version is `GETDATE()`.
+Since `DateTime.Now` is evaluated on the Application Server (Central Time) and `GETDATE` on the SQL Server (UTC); all sorts of havoc will be in store.

 ## The Fix